Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Taking this approach clarifies what you mean by growth, which otherwise was left open to interpretation, and asks for specific input on what would be next.

-## Would you like a list of references?
+## Would You like a List of References?

 ### Who to Ask:
 Recruiter